Frequently Asked Questions - Transfer Students

 Articulation agreements are at the discretion of the colleges and are subject to change.

-To view a list of the University of Cincinnati's current articulation agreements, please visit the Office of Advising and Academic Services website.
+To view a list of the University of Cincinnati's current articulation agreements, please visit the Transfer Pathways website.

 Will credits I've already earned transfer to Cincinnati?

 The College Credit Services Credit Evaluation Team evaluates how your credits translate to credit at the University of Cincinnati.
 They only evaluate your overall transfer credit, not how your credits will be applied to the specific program you are applying to.
-The Cincinnati college which offers the program you wish to enter will determine how accepted transfer credits are applied toward degree requirements.
-That determination is made after you are admitted to an academic program.
+The Cincinnati college which offers the program you wish to enter will determine how your transfer credits are applied toward degree requirements.

-For transfer credit to be granted, the institutions you have attended must be accredited by one of six regional accrediting agencies: The Higher Learning Commision, Middle States Comission on Higher Education, New England Commision on Higher Education, Northwest Commision on Colleges and Universities, Southern Association of Schools and Colleges Comission, and Western Association of Colleges and Schools.
+For transfer credit to be granted, the institutions you have attended must be accredited by one of six regional accrediting agencies: The Higher Learning Commission, Middle States Commission on Higher Education, New England Commission on Higher Education, Northwest Commission on Colleges and Universities, Southern Association of Schools and Colleges Commission, and Western Association of Colleges and Schools.
 You can check your school's accreditation online at www.chea.org.

 - Although you have already earned credits from another institution, you will need to meet the University of Cincinnati's residency requirements in order to be awarded a University of Cincinnati degree.
 Programs require at least 30 semester hours be earned at Cincinnati.
 Students are also expected to meet other degree requirements.
 For specific information about your degree, check individual program requirements.